rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 If I have rejoiced at the ruin of him who hated me, or exulted when evil overtook him ^3129

-( I have not let my mouth sin by asking for his life with a curse ), ^3130
+(I have not let my mouth sin by asking for his life with a curse), ^3130

-if the men of my tent have not said, Who is there that has not been filled with his meat? ^3131
+if the men of my tent have not said, 'Who is there that has not been filled with his meat?' ^3131

-( the sojourner has not lodged in the street; I have opened my doors to the traveler ), ^3132
+(the sojourner has not lodged in the street; I have opened my doors to the traveler), ^3132

-if I have concealed my transgressions as others do by hiding my iniquity in my heart, ^3133
+if I have concealed my transgressions as others do by hiding my iniquity in my bosom, ^3133

-because I stood in great fear of the multitude, and the contempt of families terrified me, so that I kept silence, and did not go out of doors — ^3134
+because I stood in great fear of the multitude, and the contempt of families terrified me, so that I kept silence, and did not go out of doors-- ^3134

-Oh, that I had one to hear me! ( Here is my signature!
+Oh, that I had one to hear me!
+(Here is my signature!
 Let the Almighty answer me!)
 Oh, that I had the indictment written by my adversary! ^3135

 Surely I would carry it on my shoulder; I would bind it on me as a crown; ^3136